flynx/argv.js/README.md

 		}).then(function(){
 			// ...
 		}),

+	// and for fun, import the bare parser...
+	'@bare': require('./bare').parser,
 ```

 This can be useful when there is a need to define a sub-context with it's own